-Many leadership opportunities are available in student organizations, Greek life, advocacy organizations, and beyond.
+Many leadership opportunities are available in student organizations, sorority and fraternity life, advocacy organizations, and beyond.
 Several leadership programs are targeted to help students learn to lead wherever they are in their collegiate journey.

 REGISTERED STUDENT ORGANIZATIONS (RSOs)

 Students will find a group they love or can make their own!